ksilz/bpf-talks-openj9-memory/README.md

 I used the second number in my slides: `JVM running for 19.362`

-I monitored CPU & memory utilization with `docker stats`:
+For both applications, I monitored CPU & memory utilization with `docker stats`:

 ````
 docker stats --format "{{.Name}}\t{{.MemUsage}}\t{{.CPUPerc}}"
 ````

-This produces a tab-separated output.
-You  can redirect to a file and then import into a spreadsheet.
+This produces tab-separated output.
+You  can redirect that to a file and then import into a spreadsheet.
 I did: The benchmark data is in [this folder](https://github.com/ksilz/bpf-talks-openj9-memory/tree/master/results/benchmark) as `data-benchmark-*.txt`.

 ## How do I tweak OpenJ9 and HotSpot?

+You can tweak both the Java options and the CPUs and memory of the container.
+For example, here's the Docker Compose

 ## How can I build the benchmarks myself?
 ### Benchmark Suite